 And since the same factors that attracted you to the property will attract others, you should be more than able to find a steady stream of tenants, even in the final years of the lease, should SERS not kick in.

-What do you think of the recent SERS discussion?
+What do you think of the new CPF rules for housing?
 We want to hear your thoughts.

 We promise never to spam you!